Kabakumba Masiko: Career

-Personal details
+Personal life

-Kabakumba Masiko is married to Maj.Gen Henry Masiko, the Chief Political Commissar of Uganda People's Defence Force (UPDF).
+Kabakumba Masiko is married to Maj.Gen Henry Masiko, the Joint Staff Political Commissar of Uganda People's Defence Force (UPDF).

 Uganda Broadcasting Corporation Scandal

 In November 2011, members of the Uganda Police Force, acting on a tip-off, confiscated a radio transmitter and a radio mast from the premises of Kings Broadcasting Sercvice (KBS), in the town of Masindi, in Western Uganda.
 The equipment allegedly belongs to Uganda Broadcasting Corporation (UBC), the national radio and television network and were stolen from UBC in 2009 or 2010, when Kabakumba was the Minister of Information & National Guidance, responsible for UBC.
 KBS, which is now off the air, is owned by Kabakumba Masiko (75%) and by the station's general manager (25%).
 She is also implicated in the irregular sale and lease of land that belongs to UBC, located in Bugoloobi, a suburb of Kampala.
 The police has presented its findings to the Directorate of Public Prosecution (DPP) for action.
 When the DPP decided not to press charges against Masiko and instead charged the radio station managers only, fellow members of parliament protested.